Boys Like Girls: Departure of Bryan Donahue and Crazy World (2010–2013)

 The group began working on their third studio album in 2010.
-However, it was scrapped after they felt that the album was "disingenuous."
-According to Johnson, the album originally leaned into an electro-pop hybrid sound and "didn't really feel like Boys Like Girls."
+However, it was canceled after they felt that the album was "disingenuous."
+According to Johnson, the album originally leaned into an electropop hybrid sound and "didn't really feel like Boys Like Girls."

-In early 2011, rumors started spreading that Boys Like Girls had broken up.
-Drummer John Keefe was quick to deny these rumors.
+In early 2011, rumors started spreading that Boys Like Girls had disbanded.
+Drummer John Keefe quickly denied these rumors.
 However, the band's members began working on individual projects.
-Johnson retreated to Nashville, writing with other musicians and creating demos.
+Johnson moved to Nashville, Tennessee, writing with other musicians and creating demos.
 Bassist Donahue continued focusing with his side project Early Morning Blues, along with guitarist Paul DiGiovanni.
 Donahue released the debut EP, Newest Version on December 26, 2010.
 DiGiovanni has also opened his own clothing range named "Black Carbon Custom" which he runs himself.
 Keefe began collaborating with the Rebels, a Boston-based band.

 After writing 300 songs, Johnson believed a "Boys Like Girls album was hiding in there somewhere" and sent the members about 24 tracks.
-In the fall of 2011, the band reunited at Johnson's home in Los Angeles and used his demos to begin re-working on their third album.
+In the fall of 2011, the band reunited at Johnson's home in Los Angeles and used his demos to begin reworking on their third album.
 They decided to focus on diving into a pop rock and country music sound.
 On November 19, 2011, the group posted a video announcing they were recording the album.
 However, the band's bassist Bryan Donahue unwillingly left the band.
-Reasons told were that Bryan had too many plans disrupting the band's progress and was apparently too "engrossed" in his other solo projects, Early Morning Blues and The Tower and the Fool.
+Reasons told were that Donahue had too many plans disrupting the band's progress and was apparently too "engrossed" in his other solo projects, Early Morning Blues and The Tower and the Fool.
 Morgan Dorr was announced as Donahue's replacement.

 The group began recording the album in December 2011, posting studio updates.
 In May 2012, the band revealed the album's title, Crazy World.
-On July 17, they released the Crazy World EP, containing three songs off the upcoming full-length album.
+On July 17, they released the Crazy World EP, containing three songs off the then-upcoming full-length album.
 The three songs are "Be Your Everything", "Life of the Party" and "The First Time".
 In support of the EP's release, they embarked on the Crazy Good Summer Concert Series with Carly Rae Jepsen on July 19.
 On August 14, the album's lead single "Be Your Everything" was released along with its music video.
-In September 2012, the band kicked off a U.S Tour in New Hampshire headlining with The All American Rejects which also featured supporting bands such as Parachute and The Ready Set.
+In September 2012, the band embarked a U.S. Tour in New Hampshire headlining with The All American Rejects which also featured supporting bands such as Parachute and The Ready Set.
 On November 4, the band released the album's second single "Life of the Party".
 On November 8, the album's tracklist was revealed.
 On November 16, the band premiered the song "Stuck in the Middle", and the LP was made available for pre-order.
 Days prior to the release of Crazy World, the band released "Leaving California" and "Hey You" for streaming on SoundCloud.
 The album was officially released on December 11, 2012.
 The album reached number 134 on the Billboard 200.